dkittle/learning_akka/README.md

 Start by refactoring the code to download an article, strip it of tags and store it in the `DbActor` to a separtate actor.
 Then, change that actor into a `Router` (with a pool of actors created by it).
 What happens to the RSS fetching time with 2 actors in the pool?
 How about with 5 actors in the pool?

+## Chapter 5
+Alas, when you shut down the application, the `DbActor` looses it's state.
+One can preserve state by using Akka persistence.

+Refactor the `DbActor` to use Akka persistence.
+We'll be using leveldb to store state for testing and development.
+Use **event** sourcing for your solution.
+Add a `Remove` message to the `DbActor` that removes a key, if it exists.
+Have the remove message cause a snapshot of the actor state.